-- Slice eggplant into 8 slices, about 1/2 inch thick.
+- Slice eggplant into ½-inch thick slices.
 Sprinkle both sides of the eggplant with kosher salt and place on a rack over a baking sheet.
 Allow to sit for at least 30 minutes (up to two hours).
 Wipe the water beads off with a clean paper towel or kitchen towel.

-- In a separate bowl, stir together panko breadcrumbs, parmesan cheese, and salt.
+- In a bowl, stir together panko breadcrumbs, parmesan cheese, and ½ teaspoon salt.

 - After sautéing or baking the breaded eggplant, place eggplant slices onto a baking sheet covered in parchment paper.
 Top each eggplant slice with a slice of tomato (or a spoonful of marinara sauce) and then a slice of mozzarella.
 Sprinkle with additional parmesan cheese.

 - Bake for 15 minutes, or until cheese is melted/bubbly and eggplant is tender.
-Serve immediately, topped with a piece of fresh basil (if desired)
+Serve immediately, topped with a piece of fresh basil.